Anti-alcohol measures like dry zones are not just a part of history: their legacy continues to feed into our approach to urban planning today.

-When Melbourne’s two ‘dry zones’ had compulsory ballots for restaurant and café liquor licences removed in 2015, some reports surmised that “a hangover from the anti-alcohol movement of the 1920s had finally been relegated to the history books”.
+When Melbourne’s two “dry zones” had compulsory ballots for restaurant and café liquor licences removed in 2015, some reports surmised that “a hangover from the anti-alcohol movement of the 1920s had finally been relegated to the history books”.

 Local option ideas held that local people ought to have the democratic right to decide by popular vote whether and to what extent to have liquor outlets in their area.
-By majority vote areas could vote themselves ‘dry’, or object to licenses, or close hotels.
+By majority vote, areas could vote themselves “dry”, object to licenses, or close hotels.

 Dry zones and wowsers are not so easily relegated to history: we live in a system of urban separation and regulation devised, in part, by them.
 And while seeking to balance residential amenity with change, we grapple with much the same dilemmas.

 Dr Elizabeth Taylor will be launching her new book Dry Zones: Planning and the Hangovers of Liquor Licensing History at South Melbourne Temperance Hall on Friday 8 February 2019.
 Register to attend here.